 Brake Failure and Semi-Truck Accidents

 Not all truck accidents are caused by a negligent driver at the wheel.
 There are multiple safety violations and mechanical failures that can cause commercial truck accidents.
-In the FMCSA’s yearly truck accident statistics, brake failure was second only to tire failure among vehicle-related failures leading to fatal truck accidents from 2016 to 2018.
+In the FMCSA’s yearly truck accident statistics, semi-truck brake problems were second only to tire failure among vehicle-related failures leading to fatal truck accidents from 2016 to 2018.

 Potential reasons why a large truck’s brakes might fail include: